-Lercanidipine starts to work immediately, but it takes a couple of week for it to take full effect.
+Lercanidipine starts to work immediately, but it takes a couple of weeks for it to take full effect.

-The active ingredient in Lercanidipine is lercanidipine hydrochloride.
+The active ingredient in lercanidipine is lercanidipine hydrochloride.

-The inactive ingredients in Lercanidipine are magnesium stearate, povidone, sodium starch glycolate (Type A), lactose monohydrate, microcrystalline cellulose, macrogol, polyvinyl alcohol (partly hydrolysed), talc, titanium dioxide (E171) and yellow iron oxide (E172).
+The inactive ingredients in lercanidipine are magnesium stearate, povidone, sodium starch glycolate (Type A), lactose monohydrate, microcrystalline cellulose, macrogol, polyvinyl alcohol (partly hydrolysed), talc, titanium dioxide (E171) and yellow iron oxide (E172).
 The 20 mg tablets also include red iron oxide (E172).

-Please Note: Different generic brands of Lercanidipine could contain different inactive ingredients.
+Please Note: Different generic brands of lercanidipine could contain different inactive ingredients.

-If you forget to take a dose of Lercanidipine, try and take it as soon as you remember.
+If you forget to take a dose of lercanidipine, try and take it as soon as you remember.
 However, if it is nearly time for your next dose, just skip the missed dose and take the next one at the normal time.
 Never take a double dose to make up for a missed one.

-Rarely (1 in 1 000 people) the following side effects are experienced:
+Rarely (1 in 1,000 people) the following side effects are experienced:

-The following side effects are very rare, and only occur in up to 1 in 10 000 patients:
+The following side effects are very rare, and only occur in up to 1 in 10,000 patients:

-Do NOT take Lercanidipine if:
+Do NOT take lercanidipine if you:

-Before taking Lercanidipine, speak to a doctor if any of the following applies to you:
+Before taking lercanidipine, speak to a doctor if any of the following applies to you:

-Before taking Lercanidipine, tell your doctor if you are taking any other medicines, including those purchased over the counter without a prescription.
+Before taking lercanidipine, tell your doctor if you are taking any other medicines, including those purchased over the counter without a prescription.

 Do not take this medication if you are pregnant or wish to become pregnant.
 Speak to your doctor for advice on alternative high blood medications.

 Alongside medications, there are a few important lifestyle changes you can make to help reduce your blood pressure.
-Try and limit your salt intake to the recommended maximum of 6g per day, while cutting back on fatty foods and including plenty of fruit and vegetables, wholegrains and lean meats in your diet.
+Try and limit your salt intake to the recommended maximum of 6 g per day, while cutting back on fatty foods and including plenty of fruit and vegetables, whole grains and lean meats in your diet.
 Reduce the amount of alcohol you drink to below the recommended limit of 14 units per week, and if you haven’t already done so, stop smoking.
 Exercising regularly helps to keep your heart and blood vessels in good condition and also reduces stress.
 Stress is another cause of rising blood pressure, so try and avoid it by spending time with friends and family, going for daily walks and finding the time to relax where possible.

 Lercanidipine is an effective treatment for high blood pressure and works best when taken over a long period of time.
 However, if you stop taking this medication, your blood pressure is likely to rise again.
 If you are taking high blood pressure medications, you will most likely need to take them for the rest of your life.

-There is no evidence to suggest that Lercanidipine affects fertility in men or women.
+There is no evidence to suggest that lercanidipine affects fertility in men or women.
 If you are planning on getting pregnant while taking this medication, speak to your doctor for advice.

 Lercanidipine will not affect any type of contraception.
-However, some hormonal contraceptives such as the combined pill and the contraceptive patch are not recommended for women with high blood pressure.
+However, some hormonal contraceptives such as the combined oral contraceptive pill and the contraceptive patch are not recommended for women with high blood pressure.
 Your doctor will be able to recommend a type of contraceptive that is best for you.